danielbloom/code-samples/README.md

 Code can be viewed here.

 ##Additional jQuery work
 I developed a custom social media analytics platform utilizing the Twitter API and jQuery.
-It can be accessed at jsocialmedia.com - username:password is daniel:daniel - and the video (https://www.youtube.com/watch?v=BPCLizmQlf8) can walk you through the technology.
+It can be accessed at http://jsocialmedia.com - username:password is daniel:daniel - and the [video](https://www.youtube.com/watch?v=BPCLizmQlf8) can walk you through the technology.
 The code itself is a few years old and is not up to my current standards, so I've have not included it in these code samples.